TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/oneweb-launch-sign-of-greater-role-for-india-in-commercial-launch-market/" >🔗</a> **[SpaceNews]** OneWeb launch sign of greater role for India in commercial launch market
 - <a href="https://spacenews.com/introducing-grasp-global/" >🔗</a> **[SpaceNews]** Grasp acquires AirPhoton to form Grasp Global
 - <a href="https://spacenews.com/esa-finalizes-package-for-ministerial/" >🔗</a> **[SpaceNews]** ESA finalizes package for ministerial
 - <a href="http://www.nasa.gov/press-release/nasa-to-participate-in-ascend-conference-brief-media-on-tech-demo" >🔗</a> **[NASA]** NASA to Participate in ASCEND Conference, Brief Media on Tech Demo
 - <a href="https://www.teslarati.com/video-starlink-terminal-iran/" >🔗</a> **[Teslarati]** Video of Starlink terminal in Iran shared on Instagram
-- <a href="https://spacenews.com/space-force-tries-to-turn-over-a-new-leaf-in-satellite-procurement/" >🔗</a> **[SpaceNews]** Space Force tries to turn over a new leaf in satellite procurement

 ### Launch-related News 🚀